willpaxton/OWApi/README.md

 2am - async programming sucks

 2/22, 1:33am - OH I JUST HAD TO MAKE THE MAIN ASYNC wow im really dumb

+Okay I finally finished up.
+It took me a minute to figure out how to properly get async/await to work, but now I understand why we use it and how to implement it.